1. Rigid channels of communication … … lead nowhere.

 6. Monotonous copy … … lacks personality.

 A good advertising campaign will convince customers and interested parties of the special advantages on offer at your company.
 And the same goes for your employee communication: inspire your employees and use employee newspapers and other channels to promote, strengthen and further develop your brand as an employer.
 An experienced translator will have a good instinct for what characterises your brand.
 They can communicate without having to fall back on the same tired phrasing and clichés already being used by your competitors.
-Instead, they employ their translation to let your company’s unique character shine through in the text, allowing you to convince the reader through authenticity and personality in any language.
+Instead, they employ their translation to let your company’s unique character shine through in the text, allowing you to convince the reader with authenticity and personality in any language.

 7. Too much technical jargon … … excludes readership.